 Sibling rivalry revisited

 It used to be that you squabbled over whose turn it was to clean the dishes or rake the leaves.
 Now you are mature adults negotiating the care of your aging parents.
 But it may feel just like old times.
-All the old rivalries are revived, as if they’d been frozen in time.
+All the old rivalries are revived as if they’d been frozen in time.

 Why now?